chomp105/TicTacToe-x86asm/README.md

 Requirements
 ------------
+1. An x86 processor (32-bit and 64-bit should work)
-1. A linux operating system
+2. A linux operating system
-2. The nasm assembler (fasm should also work)
+3. The nasm assembler (fasm should also work)
-3. The ld linker
+4. The ld linker

 Installation
 ------------